GoogleCloudPlatform/pubsec-declarative-toolkit/examples/landing-zone-v2/tier4/compute-address/README.md

 # Compute Address

-This example creates an external compute address reserved for a tier 3 DNS A Record.
+This example creates an external compute address reserved for a tier 3 DNS A Record inside the `client-project-setup` repo.

 ## IAM
 This permission is required for the tier4-sa.
-It can be granted from tier3.
+It can be modified to be granted from tier3.

 ```yaml
 # Grant GCP role Compute Public IP Admin to tier4-sa GCP SA